hashicorp/design-system/website/docs/components/page-header/partials/code/component-api.md

 ## Component API

-The Page Header is a flexible component that exposes a number of contextual components to support many different composition methods.
+The Page Header is flexible and exposes a number of contextual components to support many different composition methods.

 ### Contextual components